choria-legacy/marionette-collective/website/simplerpc/ddl.md

 ## Examples
 We'll start with a few examples as I think it's pretty simple what they do, and later on show what other permutations are allowed for defining inputs and outputs.

+A helper agent called [_rpcutil_][RPCUtil] is included from version _0.4.9_ onward that helps you gather stats, inventory etc about the running daemon.
+This helper has a full DDL included, see the plugins dir for this agent.

 The typical service agent is a good example, it has various actions that all more or less take the same input.
 All but status would have almost identical language.